rust-lang/libs-team/.github/ISSUE_TEMPLATE/api-change-proposal.md

 ## What happens now?

-This issue contains an API change proposal (or ACP) and is part of the libs-api team [feature lifecycle].
-Once this issue is filed, the libs-api team will review open proposals as capability becomes available.
+This issue contains an API change proposal (or ACP) and is part of the libs team [feature lifecycle].
+Once this issue is filed, the libs team will review open proposals as capability becomes available.
 Current response times do not have a clear estimate, but may be up to several months.

 [feature lifecycle]: https://std-dev-guide.rust-lang.org/development/feature-lifecycle.html